fregu856/TSRT10/README.md

 - - $ sudo apt-get install ros-kinetic-turtlebot-simulator

 - - Reset the ROS IP addresses (to be able to run the simulator locally, without having to connect to any specific network):
-- - - Make sure that the lines with ROS_MASTER_URI and ROS_HOSTNAME in ~/.bashrc looks as below:
+- - - Make sure that the lines with ROS_MASTER_URI and ROS_HOSTNAME in ~/.bashrc looks like this:
 ```
 export ROS_MASTER_URI=http://localhost:11311
 export ROS_HOSTNAME=localhost